matheuscnali/bearing_rul_predict/readme.md

 (In original FEMTO dataset some files are separated by ',' and others by ';').

 ## data_processing
-This notebook loads the bearing model with the specified data (.csv or binary) and cumpute the needed results for regression (cumsum, hankel matrix singular values and correlation coefficients).
+This notebook loads the bearing model with the specified data (.csv or binary) and compute the needed results for regression (cumsum, hankel matrix singular values and correlation coefficients).
+It also process some other data analysis functions (fft, emd, rms, ...) which are commented.
+In the end there are some plots to see the results.

 ## regression
 This notebook: